LukeRouleau/SR-DEV-BOBERT/README.md

   - Inside this repo, this workspace is the [./Ros_Melodic_Implementation/jetson_dev/cattkin_ws/](./Ros_Melodic_Implementation/jetson_dev/cattkin_ws/)
   - [Create unit tests](./PUT LINK HERE) to verify the proper spawning of all nodes and datafeeds
 - [x] Use the [ROS control boilerplate](http://wiki.ros.org/ros_control_boilerplate) as the base for the overall control nodes and topics
+- [x] Setup a remote develoment environment (Set up the Jetson for wifi and running in headless mode, ssh into it and setup ROS networking)
+- [x] Test remote Rviz visualization
 - [ ] Employ SLAM, Mapping, and Navigation ROS packages for the competition environment.
 This is the most vague component until we have a robot to deploy our software on.
 Should be done within the next two weeks from the IEEE team.
 - [x] Install and integrate the [MoveIt!](http://docs.ros.org/en/melodic/api/moveit_tutorials/html/doc/getting_started/getting_started.html) package on the OS
 - [x] Set up a [RoboWare](https://github.com/TonyRobotics/RoboWare) envrionment for the workspace